Watchin' God Book One - Listed Alphabetically

 There are several camping areas around Delta Junction.
 Enjoy!

-If you didn't make it up Mt Healy, Donnelly Dome is your next chance, at roughly 2,000 shorter.
+If you didn't make it up Mt Healy, Donnelly Dome is your next chance, at roughly 2,000 feet shorter.
 A permit is required, so check out the link.

 Fast Eddy's in Tok